angegar/angegar.github.io/README.md

 Welcome to my website hosted on GitHub pages.
 It gathers conferences, blog posts, tutorials I created during my career.

 I hope you will enjoy the content.
-I sure there are room for improvement thus do not hesitate to open a PR.
+I am sure there are room for improvement thus do not hesitate to open a PR.

 [Website URL](https://angegar.github.io/)